 Washington state is a little different in terms of real estate licensing.
 Instead of having agents and brokers there are brokers and managing brokers.
 So if you want to sell real estate in Washington you’ll need to get a brokers license.
 Here’s how you can do that in seven easy steps.

 All broker applicants must be at least 18 years old to apply.
 You’ll also have to be a high school graduate or earn a GED before applying.

-After AMP receives your course completion documents you’ll be allowed to schedule a time to take the brokers exam.
+After PSI receives your course completion documents you’ll be allowed to schedule a time to take the brokers exam.
 You can schedule the exam online at PSI's Candidate Services page or by phone at 855.746.8168.
 In order to reserve a test time you have to pay the $138.25 exam fee.

 Applicants also have to get fingerprinted for a state and national background check.
 If you’re within Washington you’ll submit your fingerprints using the electronic IdentoGO system.

 As soon as your license application is approved you’ll receive an email notification.
 At that point you’ll be a licensed broker, but your license is inactive.
 In order to activate the license you have to join a real estate firm and accept the firm’s online request.
 This verifies that you will have a licensed managing broker guiding you as you start your new career as a Washington real estate broker.